 My translation of Fabián Ludueña Romandini‘s monograph La comunidad de los espectros, I: Antropotecnia (The Community of Specters: Anthropotechnics) is in progress.
-I hope to have a complete working draft by the end of AY 2018-2019.
+I hope to have a completed draft by the end of AY 2019-2020.
 Here’s an excerpt.

 Table of contents